Essential Magnetohydrodynamics for Astrophysics

 This text aims to show how MHD can be used more convincingly when armed with a good grasp of its intrinsic power and peculiarities, as distinct from those of vacuum electrodynamics or plasma physics.
 The emphasis is on physical understanding by the visualization of MHD processes, as opposed to more formal approaches.
-This allows one to formulate better questions more quickly, and to interpret computational results more meaningfully.
-For more comprehensive introductions to astrophysical MHD, see Parker (1979), Kulsrud (2005) and Mestel (2012).
+This allows one to formulate good questions more quickly, and to interpret computational results more meaningfully.
+For more comprehensive introductions to astrophysical MHD, see \hyperlink{park1}{Parker (1979)}, \hyperlink{kuls}{Kulsrud (2005)} and \hyperlink{mest}{Mestel (2012)}.

 In keeping with common astrophysical practice Gaussian units are used.